glaukiol1/Gago/README.md

 - Module implementation
 - Easy embedding into your Go application

-The gago standard library is not yet written. (as of v0.3-alpha)
+The gago standard library is not yet written

-The gago builtins module: (as of v0.3-alpha)
+The gago builtins module: (as of v0.5-alpha)

 - `print(args...)` type: function.
 Doc: `prints the specified values seperated by a space`
 - `input` type: function.
 Doc `gets input from stdin until newline`
 - `teststring` type: global variable.
 Use: `testing purposes`
+- `sleep` type: function.
+Doc: `sleeps for the specified ms` _experimental_

 ## Install